vivaria/edisonrul.ing/README.md

 ## GODDESS OF WHIM

-*   "Goddess of Whim's" effect is an Ignition Effect.
+*   "Goddess of Whim"'s effect is an Ignition Effect.
 It can only be used once per turn, during your Main Phase.
-*   "Goddess of Whim's" total ATK is doubled or halved, including any Equip Cards, etc.
+*   "Goddess of Whim"'s total ATK is doubled or halved, including any Equip Cards, etc.

 ## GODDESS WITH THE THIRD EYE